getcarina/getcarina.com/_tutorials/data-volume-containers.md

 }]
 ```

-The output of this `docker run` command is a list of all the volumes mounted in the `data` container.
+The output of this `docker inspect` command is a list of all the volumes mounted in the `data` container.
 The output will appear as one line but has been separated out here for clarity.
 The information returned is defined in the following way:

 1. The volume ID.
 1. The volume location on the host.